activisthandbook/rebeltools-guides/docs/rebel-tools/introduction.md

 We are working on an ambitious project to help small activists movements around the globe with smart tech tools.

-We are a **radically democratic** community.
-Rebel Tools is built by people like you.
-We highly encourage everyone who’s interested in our platform to contribute.
+We are a ***radically democratic*** project.
+We highly encourage you to join our community and start contributing.

 :::note You can contribute 🙌
 Learn how you can **[contribute](contribute)** and **[join our team](join)**.
 To learn how Rebel Tools works, check out our **[documentation](documentation)**.